 At most, these organizations could have tried to standardize Six Sigma Certification.
 We can give a point to them for positioning this strategy in the market but not for being the Central Certifying body.

 Council for Six Sigma certificate is a privately-owned body that mentions “Official Industry Standard for Six Sigma Accreditation” on its website.
 The website also mentions that the goal of the organization is to create a set of standards for Six Sigma certification.
 However, this does not mean that it is the central governing body.
 It just showcases an attempt to structure and standardize the Six Sigma training.
 The standards set by the organization is obviously open to debate.
 Council for Six Sigma certificate only mentions the list of other organizations/institutes that are affiliated with it.
 Minimum student contact hours mentioned by Council for Six Sigma certificate does sound logical, but the absence of address raises a red flag.

-International Association for Six Sigma Certification is another prominent name in Six Sigma certification spectrum.
+International Association for Six Sigma Certification is another prominent name in the Six Sigma certification spectrum.
 The content of BOK provided by IASSC is roughly the same as what you will get from any other vendor.
 Accreditation with IASSC is not free.

-While the liberty to alter the content for Six Sigma helps organizations structure their training to meet certain objectives, it does lead a couple of shortcomings.
+While the liberty to alter the content for Six Sigma helps organizations structure their training to meet certain objectives, it does lead to a couple of shortcomings.

-We at Certification planner believe in helping our clients systematically explore themselves and facilitate training solutions to bridge the gap in knowledge or skill.
-With courseware aligned with industry standards and fine-tuned by Master instructors, who are experts in training professional just like you, we deliver the best in terms of quality and learning experience.
+We at the Certification planner believe in helping our clients systematically explore themselves and facilitate training solutions to bridge the gap in knowledge or skill.
+With courseware aligned with industry standards and fine-tuned by Master instructors, who are experts in training professionals just like you, we deliver the best in terms of quality and learning experience.

 CP Lean Six Sigma certification includes an open book online exam with multiple attempts.
 Course material is developed by our Master Black Belt instructors and it is aligned with industry standards.